On Password Security: Forget Passwords, Remember Passphrases!

 Thus, a password with 60 entropy bits would have 1,152,921,504,606,846,976 possible combinations that would need a brute-force attack.
 That is considered safe.

-But, unfortunately, attackers don’t just jump straight ahead into brute force attacks, trying all possible combinations.
+But, unfortunately, attackers don’t just jump straight ahead into brute force attacks like password spraying, trying all possible combinations.

 A dictionary attack narrows password-cracking attempts down to a list of common language words and their permutations.